 Number of Users

-How DISH Wireless is building the first “cloud-native, data-centric, fully automated telecom network” with Atlassian cloud tools
+DISH is building a one-of-a-kind telecom network with Atlassian cloud tools

 When DISH Wireless set out to build a new 5G wireless network, they wanted to modernize the telecommunications industry by first modernizing their own approach.
 The company has a bold vision – develop the first cloud-native, data-centric, fully automated network – and they’re achieving it with the help of Atlassian Cloud Enterprise products.
 With an open, collaborative approach and cloud infrastructure, DISH Wireless has increased visibility across dozens of vendors, decreased issue triage and resolution time by over 90%, and harnessed multi-vendor collaboration on their quest to become the next household name in wireless communication.